-Net Finance expense increased from \$1.9 million in 2012 to \$2.2 million in 2013, a movement of \$0.2 million.
-The increase occurred primarily due to the movement in the effective interest rate on the issued debentures and an exchange gain on the repayment of the debentures in June 2013.
+Net Finance expense decreased from \$3.2 million in 2012 to \$1.8 million in 2013, a movement of \$1.4 million.
+The decrease occurred primarily due to repayment of the issued debentures on 30 June 2013.

-Net loss attributable to non-controlling interest
+Net loss attributable to non - controlling interest

-The amounts reflected in 2013 and 2012 represent 27.3% of Falcon Australia's losses attributable to shareholders other than Falcon.
+The amounts reflected in 2013 and 2012 represent Falcon Australia's losses attributable to shareholders other than Falcon.